jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Escape-State-of-AP- Exposure-2024.md

 ACCESSIBLE
 HARDEN YOUR SECURITY
 POSTURE
 Securing all your APIs is hard.
-Its even harder when you dont know what you have to secure, want to ship (insecure) APIs too fast in the wild and have to monitor them at large scale.
+It’s even harder when you don’t know what you have to secure, want to ship (insecure) APIs too fast in the wild and have to monitor them at large scale.
 Your organization is now not only prone to data breach risks but also to severe financial implications.Our study reveals that over 100,000 vulnerabilities are present across Fortune 1000 and CAC 40 companies, with 1,800 classified as highly critical, directly impacting some of the largest organizations globally.
 One of the most striking findings was the extensive exposure of vulnerable developmen t APIs and the high level of overall vulnerability criticality.
 This highlights the real an d present dangers for each organization and the necessity of thoroughly testing applic